zpieslak/exiftool-aws-lambda/README.md

 ## Exiftool Lambda

 The code provides a fully working example of AWS Lambda using [exiftool](https://exiftool.org/).
 It is written in python and intended to work under limited disk and RAM resources.
-The core functionality simply downloads chunks of a file and fills stdin for exiftool.
-As soon as exiftool get all information it exits.
-That way even large files can be analyzed.
+The core functionality simply downloads chunks of a file and fills stdin for `exiftool`.
+As soon as exiftool get all information, it exits.
+That way, even large files can be analyzed.

-The AWS diagrom is presented below:
+The AWS diagram is presented below:

     +---------------+                            +-------------------------+